 Just before my senior year, I left Princeton University to build Branch Media, which was backed by the founders of Twitter and Buzzfeed.
 Our company designed experimental social products, such as Branch and Potluck, that aimed to foster more thoughtful conversations on the internet.
-Branch's software was embedded within New York Times articles, used retired Army Generals, and even broke big news about Apple's iPhone design.
+Branch's software was embedded within New York Times articles, used by retired Army Generals, and even broke big news about Apple's iPhone design.

 In January 2014, Facebook bought Branch.
 While at Facebook, I worked on the development of new consumer-facing products and features.
 In August 2015, I left Facebook to accept a role in President Obama's Administration.